A Shared Responsibility

 FNESC Authentic Resources

 The First Nations Education Steering Committee (FNESC) and First Nations Schools Association (FNSA) have developed the Authentic First Peoples Resources (K-9) guide.
 The guide identifies currently available authentic First Peoples texts for use by students and teachers.
 FNESC has its own evaluation process and criteria.
 ERAC has evaluated many, but not all, of the resources listed in the guide.
-Please check ERAC’s collection at erack12.essentialdemo.com to see which of the resources have been ERAC evaluated and approved.
-And, if you would like a resource to be evaluated, please submit the request here
+Check the K-12 Evaluated Resource Collection to see which of the resources have been ERAC evaluated and approved.
+If you would like a resource to be evaluated, submit the request here.

 Contributed by ERAC’s Professional Learning Team